alanwsmith/watch_file/README.md

 way all the time.
 That is, it only runs when a change has occurred)

-- Clears the terminal on start and prints a `Watching FILE_PATH` message.
+- TODO: Clears the terminal on start and prints a `Watching FILE_PATH` message.

-- Clears the terminal before each run
+- TODO: Clears the terminal before each run

-- Prints a small report with a timestamp, if a CD happened, the name of the file, and the time it took to run.
+- TODO: Prints a small report with a timestamp, if a CD happened, the name of the file, and the time it took to run.